Terms of Service

 10. Intellectual Property

 10.1 Fairmark content.
-The Site, its design, text, graphics, logos, software, and all content other than your own submissions and the BAR/county materials are owned by Integrated Holdings LLC and protected by copyright, trademark, and other laws.
+The Site, its design, text, graphics, logos, software, and all content other than your own submissions and the county and board materials are owned by Integrated Holdings LLC and protected by copyright, trademark, and other laws.

 10.2 Your content.
 You retain ownership of the property information and personal data you submit.
 You grant Fairmark a non-exclusive, royalty-free license to use it solely to provide the Services to you and for aggregated, anonymized benchmarks.